LasneF/quobix.com/content/vacuum/functions/openapi/oasTagDefined.md

 ---

-`oasTagDefined` will scan an OpenAPI specification looking at each operation, checking there is only a single tag defined per operation.
+`oasTagDefined` will scan an OpenAPI specification looking at each operation's tags.
+Those tags are checked against the global tags defined for the document.
+Anything that does not align (is missing globally) will be returned.

 The function is used by
 the [operation-tag-defined]({{< relref "/vacuum/rules/tags/operation-tag-defined" >}}) Rule